 The assignment of the bits can of course be done in a wide variety of ways; in this case the rule is R = X11 X10 Y8 X7 Y5 X4 Y2 Y0, G = Y11 Y10 Y9 X8 Y6 X5 Y3 Y1, B = X9 Y7 X6 Y4 X3 X2 X1 X0.
 With some swaps between x and y, the same sequence gives a very different appearance: 512, 4096.

 As in the Hilbert design (above) and the dragon design (below), the full-size pattern includes all the colors of the RGB gamut.

-You may know from The Art of Computer Programming §4.1 (citing W. Penney, 1965) that, just as any positive real number can be represented by a bit string in base 2, any complex number can be represented by a bit string in base –1±i.
+You may know from The Art of Computer Programming §4.1 (citing W. Penney, 1965) that, just as any positive real number can be represented by a bit string in base 2, any complex number can be represented by a bit string in base –1+i.
 Here I express the bits of that representation as bits of color values.
-Reload the page to reassign the high bits.
+(Reload the page for another assignment of the five highest bits.)